stephanie-K/ERCproto01/README.md

 # GOV.UK Prototype Kit · used unbranded for ERC

-Go to the [GOV.UK Prototype Kit site](https://govuk-prototype-kit.herokuapp.com/docs) to download the latest version and read the documentation.
+For more information, you can check [my portfolio] (https://stephanie.chezleskrus.com/erc.html) Go to the [GOV.UK Prototype Kit site](https://govuk-prototype-kit.herokuapp.com/docs) to download the latest version and read the documentation.

+## Applying to Council Housing - filling in the start of the form

+## Equality and Diversity questionnaire

 ## About the Prototype Kit